files-community/Website/src/routes/blog/posts/introducing-files-v2-4/+page.md

 author: files-community
 ---

 We're pleased to announce that after a couple of weeks, v2.4 is available for all our users.
 Files has auto update built-in but if you're a new user or looking to manually update, you can download Files from our new [download page](/download/).
+Improved performance when navigating between directories, new features for managing archives and design changes are just some of the highlights for this release.

 ## Archives